Project 6: Capture the flag

 CTF projects are puzzles: they’re best when students are allowed to find solutions by themselves.
 Thus, we’re reluctant to post tips openly that would give away key aspects of the game.
 That said, if you feel stuck, or like you don’t know where to begin, that is okay!
 Please talk to the professor or the TAs privately, either on Piazza, email, or office hours, and we will be happy to help you get started.
 We want everyone to enjoy the CTF, so if you feel like you’re not making progress and the project is giving you grief, come talk to us!

-Please do not share explicit commands or inputs that can be used to solve this project with other students.
+But please do not share answers, explicit commands, ideas or inputs that can be used to solve this project with other students.

 Expense program